Valiant Brothers: National Wrestling Alliance (1976–1978)

-Jerry and Johnny (1978–1980)
+Jerry and Johnny (1978–1982)

 World Wide Wrestling Federation / World Wrestling Federation (1978–1979)

 In 1978, the Valiant Brothers returned to WWWF but Jimmy retired and was replaced by "brother" Jerry Valiant.
 Jerry and Johnny began wrestling in the tag team division while Jimmy became their manager.
 In March 1979, the promotion was renamed the World Wrestling Federation, dropping 'Wide' from the name.
 On the 24 March 1979 edition of Championship Wrestling, Jerry and Johnny defeated Larry Zbyzsko and Tony Garea to win the WWF Tag Team Championship.
 This second version of the Valiant Brothers was also successful, but Jerry could not achieve the popularity which Jimmy had achieved.

 On 13 July 1979, they retained the championship in a match against The Jaguar of Colombia and Tito Santana.
 Jerry and Johnny lost the titles to Ivan Putski and Tito Santana on 22 October.
 After unsuccessful attempts in winning back the titles from Putski and Santana, the Valiant Brothers broke up in 1980, putting an end to the team.

+Later years (1980–1982)

+After leaving the WWF in 1979, Jerry and Johnny continued teaming without Jimmy.
+In 1980 they worked in Japan.
+Then in 1982, they reunited working in the independent circuit in the States.
+They disbanded later that year.

 Aftermath

 Jimmy and Johnny were inducted into the WWE Hall of Fame class of 1996 by Owen Hart and "The British Bulldog" Davey Boy Smith.
 All three Valiant Brothers have reunited on the independent circuit during the 2000s.

 Jerry died on 10 March 2010 in Indianapolis after a battle with advanced Alzheimer's on set by post-concussion syndrome, while Johnny died on 4 April 2018 after being involved in a pickup truck crash in Ross Township, Pittsburgh, Pennsylvania, thereby ending any possibility of a reunion.
-Jimmy still wrestles for independent shows.
+Jimmy wrestled for independent shows unit 2022 at the age of 80.